History of the periodic table: Early history

-First categorizations
+First classification

 The history of the periodic table is also a history of the discovery of the chemical elements.

+In 1661, Boyle defined elements as "those primitive and simple Bodies of which the mixt ones are said to be composed, and into which they are ultimately resolved."

 The first person in recorded history to discover a new element was Hennig Brand, a bankrupt German merchant.
 Brand tried to discover the philosopher's stone—a mythical object that was supposed to turn inexpensive base metals into gold.
 In 1669, or later, his experiments with distilled human urine resulted in the production of a glowing white substance, which he called "cold fire" (kaltes Feuer).
 He kept his discovery secret until 1680, when Anglo-Irish chemist Robert Boyle rediscovered phosphorus and published his findings.

-The discovery of phosphorus helped to raise the question of what it meant for a substance to be an element.
+The discovery of phosphorus helped to raise the question of what it meant for a substance (any given variety of matter) to be an element, in a world where versions of atomic theory were only speculative and later understandings of the nature of substances were only beginning to become possible.

-In 1661, Boyle defined an element as "those primitive and simple Bodies of which the mixt ones are said to be composed, and into which they are ultimately resolved."
+In 1718, Étienne François Geoffroy's Affinity Table made use of several aspects — (1) tabular grouping and (2) correlation with chemical affinity — that would later be reprised.

 In 1789, French chemist Antoine Lavoisier wrote Traité Élémentaire de Chimie (Elementary Treatise of Chemistry), which is considered to be the first modern textbook about chemistry.
 Lavoisier defined an element as a substance whose smallest units cannot be broken down into a simpler substance.
 Lavoisier's book contained a list of "simple substances" that Lavoisier believed could not be broken down further, which included oxygen, nitrogen, hydrogen, phosphorus, mercury, zinc and sulfur, which formed the basis for the modern list of elements.
-Lavoisier's list also included 'light' and 'caloric', which at the time were believed to be material substances.
+Lavoisier's list also included "light" and "caloric", which at the time were believed to be material substances.
 He classified these substances into metals and nonmetals.
 While many leading chemists refused to believe Lavoisier's new revelations, the Elementary Treatise was written well enough to convince the younger generation.
 However, Lavoisier's descriptions of his elements lack completeness, as he only classified them as metals and non-metals.

 In 1808–10, British natural philosopher John Dalton published a method by which to arrive at provisional atomic weights for the elements known in his day, from stoichiometric measurements and reasonable inferences.
 Dalton's atomic theory was adopted by many chemists during the 1810s and 1820s.

 In 1815, British physician and chemist William Prout noticed that atomic weights seemed to be multiples of that of hydrogen.

 In 1817, German physicist Johann Wolfgang Döbereiner began to formulate one of the earliest attempts to classify the elements.
 In 1829, he found that he could form some of the elements into groups of three, with the members of each group having related properties.
 He termed these groups triads.
+In 1843, building on work done by Döbereiner, Leopold Gmelin developed a forerunner of the modern periodic table that listed 55 chemical elements grouped by common characteristics.